lucaspellegrinelli/pvem/README.md

 ### Linux / macOS

-There are some requirements which can be installed (in debian based linux distros) with
+There are some requirements necessary for downloading and compiling Python which can be installed (in debian based linux distros) with

 ```
-apt-get install -y curl wget make gcc zlib1g-dev libssl-dev
+apt-get install -y curl wget make gcc zlib1g-dev libssl-dev libffi-dev
 ```

 Now to **install** or **update** pvem, you should run the install script: